bruvellu/terebratalia-wnts/wnt.md

 ## Wnt ligands

-To identify the spatial localization of Wnt genes in developing embryos of *T. transversa*, we analyzed the expression of the thirteen ligands from the early gastrula until the late larva stage by *in situ* hybridization (@fig:ligands1 and !@fig:ligands2).
+To uncover the spatial localization of Wnt genes in developing embryos of *T. transversa*, we analyzed the expression of the thirteen Wnt ligands between the early gastrula and the late larva stage by *in situ* hybridization (@fig:ligands1 and !@fig:ligands2).

+*wnt1* expression has been previously described [@Vellutini2016-lq].
+In early and mid gastrula stages, it is expressed in a terminal position at the posterior blastopore lip (@fig:ligands1 and @Vellutini2016-lq).
+In late gastrula and early larva, this posterior domain acquires a subterminal position forming bilateral bands in the pedicle lobe, while a novel domain, a pair of narrow *wnt1* stripes appear in the apical lobe (@fig:ligands1 and
+@Vellutini2016-lq).
+In late larva, the posterior *wnt1* domain forms a ring subdividing the pedicle lobe, and a novel dorsal patch localized to the future shell expands (@fig:ligands1 and @Vellutini2016-lq).

 <!--TODO: Include the expression of wnt1b, if available.-->

-*wnt1* expression has been previously described in *T. transversa* [@Vellutini2016-lq].
-The transcripts are detected in three distinct territories.
-A domain at the posterior end of the blastopore lip which expands laterally, acquires a subterminal position during gastrulation, and finally forms a ring of *wnt1* expression that subdivides the pedicle lobe in the late larva (@fig:ligands1 and @Vellutini2016-lq).
-At the late gastrula stage apical lobe cells bordering the mantle lobe begin to express *wnt1* forming a transversal stripe (@fig:ligands1 and @Vellutini2016-lq).
-Additionally, *wnt1* is expressed in a central mid body patch in the dorsal region [@Vellutini2016-lq].

 *wnt2* transcripts are not detected by in situ hybridization in the early and mid gastrula stages.
 At the late gastrula, broad bilateral bands of